Response Updates

 A recent and very disturbing reality is that while the global extreme poverty rate had been declining for years, the impact of the COVID-19 pandemic reversed that trend.

-How to Help Those in Poverty
+How To Help Those in Poverty

 To bring about lasting positive change, it is important that compassion-driven people and organizations work together to address the economic and social factors that contribute to poverty and inequality.